MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 # Introduction

-The HTTPSSVC RR is intended to address a number of challenges facing HTTPS clients and services, while also providing an extensible model to handle similar use-cases without forcing clients to perform additional DNS lookups and without forcing them to first make connections
+The SVCB RR is intended to address a number of challenges facing HTTPS clients and services, while also providing an extensible model to handle similar use-cases without forcing clients to perform additional DNS lookups and without forcing them to first make connections